demisto/content/Packs/CofenseTriage/Playbooks/playbook-Cluster_Report_Categorization_-_Cofense_Triage_v3_README.md

 Cluster Report Categorization playbook is used to retrieve the reports of specific clusters and perform the categorization of reports.

-Users would be able to run the playbook in 5.5.0 or higher version as it requires commands to execute the task.
+Users are only able to run the playbook in v6.0.0 or higher as it requires commands to execute the task.
 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.